How to Build Confidence When You Feel Behind in Life

 The Moment Confidence Finally Clicks

-Zach’s belief didn’t come from the wins.
+Zach’s belief didn’t come from winning.

 That is where your confidence will come from too.